 Consider getting an

-in-home tutor, even for just one or two sessions a week, to make a profound difference
+in-home and online tutor, even for just one or two sessions a week, to make a profound difference

 in your child’s grades and confidence.